tailcallhq/tailcallhq.github.io/docs/operators/server.md

 #### Use cases

-- **Quick Experimentation**: Enables quickly experimenting with random configurations hosted, without the need to restart the server or affect existing setups.
+- **Quick Experimentation**: Enables experimenting with random configurations hosted, without the need to restart the server or affect existing setups.

 #### Example Usage: